Content Batching for OnlyFans: How to Shoot One Afternoon and Post for Two Weeks

 Shooting Efficiently

-Start with the highest-effort look and work your way down.
+Start with the highest-effort look and work downward.
 Full glam → medium effort → casual.
-It’s easier to remove makeup than to reapply.
+It’s easier to remove makeup than to reapply it.

 Shoot in clusters.
-Take all the photos for one outfit/location before moving on.
-Changing setups takes time — minimize transitions.
+Take all photos for one outfit and location before moving on.
+Setup changes take time — minimize transitions.

 Overshoot.
 Take more than you think you need.
-It’s easier to pick the best 8 from 20 photos than to realize you only got 5 good shots.
+It’s easier to pick the best 8 from 20 photos than to realize you only got 5 usable shots.

 Record video continuously and cut later.
 Don’t try to get perfect takes.
 Shoot 10 minutes and edit down to the best 3–5 minutes.

-Change small things for variety.
+Vary small details for variety.
 Between outfit changes, shift the lighting angle, switch backgrounds, or move to a different room.
-Small changes create the illusion of content shot on different days.
+Small changes create the appearance of content shot on different days.

 Editing and Organizing

-Edit all photos from one session together so they have a consistent look:
+Edit all photos from one session together so they have a consistent look — then it doesn’t matter that they were all shot the same day:

-- Cull first — go through all photos and delete the obvious rejects
+- Cull first — delete the obvious rejects immediately

 - Select favorites — pick the best shots from each outfit/setup

-- Edit one photo perfectly — get the lighting, color, and crop right
+- Edit one photo perfectly — get lighting, color, and crop exactly right

 - Copy settings to the rest — apply the same edits across similar shots